CRH

 2.1.2.
 CRH2 receptor

 The CRH2 receptor mediates the slower response of the stress system (adaptation and recovery).
-Urocortin II and urocortin III bind to CRH2.13 Urocortin is a neuropeptide related to CRH and binds much more strongly to CRH2 than CRH.14 It has more of an anxiety inhibitory effect.13 The CRH2 receptor does not mediate depression or anxiety symptoms, but stress coping behaviors.20 Unlike CRH1 receptors, cortisol does not inhibit CRH action at the CRH2 receptor.
+Urocortin II and urocortin III bind to CRH2.13 Urocortin is a neuropeptide related to CRH and binds much more strongly to CRH2 than CRH.14 It tends to have an anti-anxiety effect.13 The CRH2 receptor does not mediate symptoms of depression or anxiety, but stress scoping behavior.20 Unlike CRH1 receptors, cortisol does not inhibit the CRH effect at the CRH2 receptor.

-In humans, CRH is thought to be relevant in the body rather than the brain.12
+In humans, CRH is thought to be more relevant in the body than in the brain.12

 - Hypothalamus14